Skip to content

 2. Browser bookmark folder.
 A “Dev Tools” folder in your bookmarks bar gives one-click access.

 3. Know when CLI is better.
 Browser tools are best for quick, ad-hoc tasks.
 Processing thousands of files or integrating into a pipeline?
 Use command-line tools.
+Our git commands cheat sheet covers the CLI commands that complement these browser tools in everyday workflows.

 4. Verify privacy.
 Before pasting anything sensitive, open the Network tab and confirm nothing is transmitted.
 Every Kordu tool passes this test.